 Removable Dental Bridge

 A removable dental bridge option is available for interested patients.
-Lost teeth are replaced by a bridge that is supported by a metal framework attached to natural teeth or implant-supported crowns.
+Lost teeth are replaced by a bridge supported by a metal framework attached to natural teeth or implant-supported crowns.
 The bridge can be removed when necessary, for cleaning or other purposes, and be replaced, much like a retainer.

 Dental Bridge Procedure